Uberi/University-Notes/PHIL271/PHIL271.md

 One common idea is that either sentences are true or false.
 But this doesn't seem to apply to all sentences, like questions, commands, etc. Some philosophers often say that statements are always true or false, while other philosophers say that it's the actual proposition/meaning behind sentences that is always true or false.
 However, paradoxical statements like "this sentence is false." could be considered to be neither true or false.
 While this is an interesting philisophical question in its own right, in this course when we refer to sentences being true or false, we'll actually mean whatever kinds of sentences can actually be true or false.

 People used to believe the earth was flat, but now we believe it is round.
 Should we then say "it used to be true that the earth was flat, but now it's round"?
 Most people would not, and instead say "we used to falsely believe the earth was flat, but it is actually true that it is round".
-Most conceptions of the truth is that it's universal, and if something is true, then it should be true for everyone, everywhere, at any time.
+Most conceptions of the truth agree that it's universal, and if something is true, then it should be true for everyone, everywhere, at any time.
 Whatever the definition, however, it seems that truth is closely related to the way reality is.

-According to redundancy theory, the concept of true is a linguistic convenience, and doesn't actually exist.
+According to redundancy theory, the concept of truth is a linguistic convenience, and doesn't actually exist.
 Saying "X is true" is the same thing as saying "X", so isn't really a useful, real thing.
 Other theories say things like true sentences being the ones that fit in the largest self-consistent web of facts, or the ones that fit in with the world after we've hypothetically obtained all possible evidence.

 According to Benacerraf, all satisfactory accounts of mathematical truth must mesh properly with a satisfactory theory of meaning and must explain how we have mathematical knowledge.
 Also, existing accounts of mathematical truth don't satisfy both of those criteria - those that mesh with a satisfactory theory of meaning don't explain mathematical knowledge, and vice versa.
 Therefore, Benacerraf says, there are no existing satisfactory accounts of mathematical truth.
 This is a valid argument (modus tollens), but is it sound?